 Estancias in Northwestern Argentina

 Club Tapiz, in Mendoza: this wine lodge is located in an estate built in 1890 surrounded by 22 acres of vineyards, on Mendoza´s wine region.
 The main house if this Historical Building that once belonged and was the Governors House, is located a few yards from the Club.
-4 rooms with private bathroom, air conditioning, it’s own swimming pool and playroom, are in more private setting, ideal to hire complete with friends or family.
+4 rooms with private bathroom, air conditioning, it’s own swimming pool and playroom, are in a more private setting, ideal to hire complete with friends or family.
 Guests can enjoy a wine tasting every evening, free of charge.
-Other activities available are cycling, horse back riding, cooking lessons and visits to the Club Tapiz’s winery and olive oil factory.
+Other activities available are cycling, horseback riding, cooking lessons and visits to the Club Tapiz’s winery and olive oil factory.

 View our Mendoza winery tours.

 Estancias near Iguazu